EricssonBroadcastServices/javascript-player-mux-data/README.md

-# JavaScript-player Mux Data

-RedBeeMedia JavaScript Player Mux Data
+# RedBeeMedia JavaScript Player Mux Data

 RedBee JavaScript Player plugin for sending analytics data to Mux.
 The plugin is provided as is and is not actively maintained.